War and Roses 1470: The Kingmaker

-During Richard’s years as an outlaw leader, his band of partisans come to be known as the Black Arrow Fellowship, or simply, the Black Arrows, because they used arrows blackened by coal.
-They harassed and waylaid Lancastrians and Yorkists alike during the early 1460’s; killing few but robbing many.
+During Richard’s years as an outlaw leader, his band of partisans come to be known as the Black Arrow Fellowship, or simply, the Black Arrows, because they used arrow heads blackened with coal.
+They harassed and waylaid Lancastrians and Yorkists alike during the 1460’s; killing few but robbing many.
 Sir Richard is still revered amongst the townspeople of eastern Yorkshire because his Black Arrow Fellowship helped to protect them and their property from sacking and plundering from marauding Lancastrian or Yorkist armies.
 Most nobles look down upon him and shun him however because he is a man of high birth who chose to become an outlaw.

 The Black Arrows are most infamous for carrying out the 1465 massacre at the parish of Silkstone in southern Yorkshire to prevent Lord Simon Shoreby, a Lancastrian, from marrying into the Neville family.
 Before the wedding procession began, the Black Arrows slaughtered Shoreby’s retainers, stealing his bride-to-be, Lady Matilda Neville, the Earl of Salisbury’s youngest sister.
 Sir William killed the bridegroom himself with an arrow to the eye and then escaped with Lady Matilda to Northumberland where they soon married.